bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_2.md

 <img alt="rectangle function output" class="medium frame" src="{{site.url}}/assets/images/tutorial02/rectangle.png" />

 > **Note**: If you're on a Mac and are currently in Dark mode, you might see a dark background with white grid lines.
-> If you would like to change this...
+> If you would like to change this either:
 >
 > 1. <a href="https://support.apple.com/en-us/HT208976" target="_blank"> Use these instructions from Apple to switch to Light mode.</a>
 > 2. On line 3, change the value of the `background` input to `"black"`.